brstuder/portfolio/README.md

 Overview
 ----------

 I am an experienced technical writer with 5 years of industry experience.
 My professional background has largely been in expanding Software-as-a-Service startups, building their documentation libraries and providing much needed resources and protocols for them.
 In my last two roles I have served as the sole TW in fast-paced startups, working closely with engineering teams and other high-level stakeholders.
 I have, as a result, been able to make executive decisions and operate indepenently to drive documentation quality.
-Beyon basic technical docs, I have designed style guides, contribution protocols, architecture diagrams, company graphics and icons, API tutorials, onboarding guides, and other instructional or information content.
+Beyond basic technical docs, I have designed style guides, contribution protocols, [architecture diagrams](/Kubecost/Diagrams), [company graphics](/MobiledgeX/Graphics/) and [icons](/MobiledgeX/Graphics/icon-library.png), [API tutorials](/Kubecost/Docs/cloud-cost-trends-api.pdf), onboarding guides, and other instructional or information content.

 I believe keeping things shorts and putting myself in the user's perspective are essential to creating quality content.
+Below is a deep dive into my experience, with additional writing and design samples found across this repository.

 Experience
 ----------